Kinning Park subway station

-Kinning Park subway station serves the Kinning Park area of Glasgow, Scotland.
-However, to reach Kinning Park, a footbridge is provided across the M8.
+Kinning Park subway station (Pàirc Kinning) serves Kinning Park and Kinning Park Industrial Estate in Glasgow, Scotland.
+A bridge is currently being built across the M8 beside the station but currently passengers must cross a bridge at the far side of Plantation Park to get across the motorway.

 It was opened in 1896 and comprehensively modernised in 1977–1980.
 The station retains its original island platform configuration.

 Kinning Park station is the shallowest in the Subway system.

 The station is lightly used and recorded only 240,000 boardings in the 12 months ending March 2005.

 New ticket barriers came into operation on 10 July 2013.